-Military commanders throughout Europe expected a war of sweeping movements as fought a century earlier in the Napoleonic Era.
+Military commanders throughout Europe expected a short war of sweeping movements as fought a century earlier in the Napoleonic Era.
 Most envisioned a conflict that would be won or lost in a matter of months.
 When this proved not to be the case World War I turned into a bruising contest of will and resources.
 While histories focus on campaigns and battles, it was the more mundane battle of production and effuicent use of resources that ultimately determined the outcome of the War.
 The Allies had superior industrial and agricultural resources and with control of the seas through the Royal Navy had access to the resources of the Dominions as well as America.
 The Germans to counter this eventually turned to unrestricted submarine resources.
 The U-boats, While initially effective, proved a costly gamble for the Germans.
 The British countered the impact of lost shipping with an effective rationing.
 Food became tight, but no one starbed.
 Unrestricyed submarine warfare also This brought America into war, irrevocably shifting the strategic ballance.
 Now Britain and France not only had access to Ametrican industry and farms, but could purchase war materials with loans that they would never have to repay.
 For Germany the situation was made worse by the inefficent use of available resources.
 Germany never introduced rationing.
 In addition because conscription had seriously reduced the rural labor force, farm prooduction declined.
 Unlike Britain, Germany also did not start using women to replace industrial workers in war industries.

 HBC has acquired the following information on rationing in individual countries during World War I. We have difficulty obtaining information on several countries.
 Not all countries instituted rationing systems.
 The purpose of the rationing system was not reduce domestic consumption but to ensure the equitable distribution of available supplies and to prevent panic purchasing andchording.